-We’ll show you how to start a Roth IRA in a minute, but first, let me tell you why it’s my favorite tool for retirement savings.
+I’ll show you how to start a Roth IRA in a minute.
+But first, let me tell you why it’s my favorite tool for retirement savings.

 Why Open a Roth IRA?

-A Roth IRA is a great way to supplement your workplace retirement plan, but if you don’t have a retirement plan at work—and lots of people don’t—a Roth IRA is essential.
+A Roth IRA is a great way to supplement your 401(k) or other workplace retirement plan.
+But if you don’t have a retirement plan at work—and lots of people don’t—a Roth IRA isn’t just a nice thing to have.
+It’s essential.
 Bottom line: If you qualify for a Roth IRA, you need one!

-There are limits to how much money you can put into IRAs.
-For 2018, you can invest $5,500 in either a traditional IRA or a Roth IRA.
-If you’re 50 or older, you can add an extra $1,000, for a total of $6,500.
+But hold up.
+There are limits to how much money you can put into IRAs each year.
+For 2020, you can invest $6,000 in either a traditional IRA or a Roth IRA.
+If you’re 50 or older and need to catch up, you can add an extra $1,000 for a total of $7,000.1

 How to Start a Roth IRA